La Salute è in voi: Application

-After Sacco and Vanzetti, the Italian–American anarchists and international cause cèlébre, were denied appeal and condemned to death, they signed their final, written communique to supporters with "La Salute è in voi".
+After Sacco and Vanzetti, the Italian–American anarchists and international cause célèbre, were denied appeal and condemned to death in 1927, they signed their final, written communique to supporters with "La Salute è in voi".
 Its invocation represented power through threat of violence.
-Though there is no direct evidence that they possessed or used a copy, especially as a bomb was not involved in their case, detectives and historians have thought of the handbook's existence among Galleanists as evidence of a broader conspiracy.
+Though there is no direct evidence that they possessed or used a copy, especially as a bomb was not involved in their case, detectives and historians have attributed the handbook's existence among Galleanists as evidence of a broader conspiracy.
 For example, J. Edgar Hoover's investigation of the separate Wall Street bombing involved a dogged pursuit of a copy of the handbook.
-Robert D'Attilio, a scholar of the Sacco and Vanzetti case, described the pamphlet as "the great unmentioned fact" of the trial, spoken of by neither the prosecution nor the defense, yet nonetheless felt in the courtroom, which had been outfitted in advance of the trial with steel doors and bomb shutters to seal off the wing in the event of an bombing attack.
+Robert D'Attilio, a scholar of the Sacco and Vanzetti case, described the pamphlet as "the great unmentioned fact" of the trial, spoken of by neither the prosecution nor the defense, yet nonetheless felt in the courtroom, which had been outfitted in advance of the trial with steel doors and bomb shutters to seal off the wing in the event of a bombing attack.
 D'Attilio argued that both parties in the case had reasons for not mentioning the pamphlet: the prosecution, to avoid the appearance of collusion with federal investigations into the Galleanists, and the defense, to avoid alienating the jury amid the societal repression of alien radicals.

-After Sacco and Vanzetti, La Salute è in voi disappeared from public view, owing partially to its limited accessibility, based on its Italian language requirement, and limited topical interest.
-A 1979 presentation at the Boston Public Library's Sacco and Vanzetti conference renewed interest in the booklet.
+After Sacco and Vanzetti, La Salute è in voi disappeared from public attention, owing partially to its limited accessibility, Italian language, and limited topical interest.
+A 1979 presentation at the Boston Public Library's Sacco and Vanzetti Conference renewed interest in the booklet.